 The basic plan is all you need to start out and is what I use, but regardless of the plan that you choose all of their plans include a free SSL security certificate (this legitimizes your website in the eyes of readers and potential brand partners) and you can add on other features as you see fit.
 The only one I would really recommend adding is the Domain Privacy Protection option because it keeps your contact information hidden and it’s really inexpensive!

 After you’ve selected your plan, this is where you want to think about your branding, what will best represent you, and of course what your blog will be about, as these things will stick with you for the life of your blog.

 For example, I chose the name “Beauty & Colour” because I love showing beautiful fashion, places, food, etc, and showing them in vibrant colors through the way I edit my photos.
 You can be creative and come up with anything you think will sound appealing and represent what you stand for really well!

 The awesome news is that when you sign up for hosting with Bluehost, you will get a free domain name for an entire year!
 So, when you sign up you only have to pay for your monthly hosting fees and you do NOT have to pay an extra fee to purchase your domain.
 After the first year, the fee to keep your domain registered with Bluehost is very small.

 ANOTHER awesome part about using Bluehost is that they have a 30 day money back refund policy!
-If you are not satisfied in any way or decide that blogging isn’t for you, you can contact them to get a complete refund within your first 30 days of signing up.
+If you are not satisfied for any reason or decide that blogging isn’t for you, you can contact them to get a complete refund within your first 30 days of signing up.

-Enter in your chosen domain name in the box on the left, OR if you already purchased one from another site then enter that into the box on the right:
+So after you’ve selected your plan, enter in your chosen domain name in the box on the left, OR if you already purchased one from another site enter that into the box on the right: